open-spaced-repetition/srs-benchmark/README.md

 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has changed.
 - FSRS rs: the Rust port of FSRS v4, it's simplified due to the limitations of the Rust-based deep learning framework.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - LSTM: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
 Our implementation includes 489 parameters.
 - HLR: the model proposed by Duolingo.
-Its full name is Half-Life Regression, for more details, you can check out the paper [here](https://github.com/duolingo/halflife-regression).
+Its full name is Half-Life Regression, for more details, you can read the paper [here](https://github.com/duolingo/halflife-regression).
 - SM2: the algorithm used by SuperMemo, the first spaced repetition software.
 It's a classic in the field of spaced repetition, and it's still popular today.
 [Anki's default algorithm is based on SM2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html).

-For all the nerdy details about FSRS, there's a wiki page you can check: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
+For all the nerdy details about FSRS, there's a wiki page you can read: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

 ## Result